Best time to visit Vietnam

 Hanoi

-Vietnam's capital lies on the Red River Delta.
+Vietnam's capital lies in on the Red River Delta.
 Temperature ranges are fairly stable in this region, located in north Vietnam.
 The mercury here rarely falls below 10°C in winter (January), and it doesn't often get above the 35°C mark in summer, which is between June and August.
 Average maximum temperatures between May and August in Hanoi range from 33°C to 34°C, while during the winter period, average maximum temperatures are usually around 21°C and 22°C from December to February.
 The mildest months are in the dry season, which runs from November to March.
 Hanoi's rainy season is between May and September, when the city experiences heavy rainfall.
 Almost ten inches of rain usually falls in June alone, with nearly 13 and 14 inches in July and August respectively.

 Sapa (Tonkin Alps)